Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - The methods do some math operations on the received parameter.
 - The class is in a separate .cs file in the application.
 - In the main() program, there is a WriteLine method statement asking the user for a number they want to do the math operations on.
-- Made calles from the Main() program for each method in turn, passing the user input to the methods.
+- Made calls from the Main() program for each method in turn, passing the user input to the methods.
 - Displaying all results from the methods to the consol.

 ### [Main Method Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/MainMethodSubmissionAssignment)